 Online video NV B.7 (starting at the 2:49 point), offers an intuitive physical explanation for why a ball rolling with sidespin can turn.
 And TP B.2 provides a physics and math-based explanation.
 The analysis looks at the interaction of rolling resistance and spin resistance.
-Another theoretically possible effect is Magnus Effect curving (as with a baseball pitch), but because pool balls are so smooth (unlike a baseball with raised stitches) and because they travel relatively slowly over short distances (compared to a baseball) and because the magnitude of aerodynamic forces are so small compared to the weight of the ball (unlike with a baseball), the effect is negligible on a pool table.
+Another theoretically possible effect is Magnus Effect curving (as with a baseball pitch, golf ball draw or fade, or bending soccer shot), but because pool balls are so smooth (unlike a baseball with raised stitches ,or a dimpled golf ball, or soccer ball seams) and because they travel relatively slowly over short distances (compared to the other examples) and because the magnitude of aerodynamic forces are so small compared to the weight of the ball (unlike with the other examples), and because the pool ball isn’t really spinning very fast compared to how fast it moving, the effect is negligible on a pool table.
 Here are the conclusions of the TP B.2 theoretical analysis: A ball rolling with sidespin goes straight for all practical purposes, and cloth irregularities or dirt (or slightly out-of-round or unbalanced balls) can create a much bigger effect, especially at slow speeds.
 Sometimes the ball will go straight as it slows with right spin, sometimes it will curve right as it slows with right spin, and sometimes it will curve left as it slows with right spin.
-Having said that, the physics does seem to suggest that there might be a small tendency for the ball to curve in the spin direction (e.g., right curve for right spin), but due to the assumptions in the analysis and the results of the video demonstrations, the value of this information is questionable.
+Having said that, the physics does seem to suggest that there might be a small tendency for the ball to curve in the spin direction (e.g., right curve for right spin, the opposite direction as with the Magnus Effect), but due to the assumptions in the analysis and the results of the video demonstrations, the value of this information is questionable.

 Although, a ball rolling slowly with a significant amount of sidespin can turn a noticeable amount, even on a level table.
 Ball turn can also occur if the ball is slightly out of round or is unbalanced (especially if the ball is spinning about an axis close to a bulge on the ball).
 Directional cloth weave, especially close to a pocket where the weave might be angled if the cloth was pulled tight during installation, can also influence ball turn, especially when the cloth is new.
 Dirt or cloth/slate irregularities on the table can also affect the ball’s path.
 Here’s an example of CB turn that ended a 434 straight-pool run by John Schmidt: